Supernova bounds on new scalars from resonant and soft emission: Supernovae

 which is known as the Raffelt bound (for definiteness, our subsequent results are obtained for $3\times 10^{52}~\text{erg}/\text{s}$; we find that the uncertainty from Eq.~\eqref{raff} is small compared to other sources of uncertainties).

 The Raffelt bound leads to strong constraints on the couplings of BSM particles to the SM.
 These are particularly stringent because sufficiently weakly coupled BSM particles can free-stream directly out of the whole interior of the PNS whereas, famously, neutrinos are trapped and thus emitted solely from the surface.
 Even BSM particles with tiny couplings to the SM would therefore drain energy much more efficiently than neutrinos.
-Increasing the coupling of a BSM particle to the SM leads, at some point, to a decrease in its luminosity $L_{\text{BSM}}$ due to trapping as bulk emission gradually gives way to surface emission.
-As a result, Eq.~\eqref{raff} is satisfied again for sufficiently strong couplings and the constraints from SN~1987A cover only a band in the coupling-mass parameter space of a given candidate BSM particle.
+Increasing the coupling of a BSM particle to the SM leads, at some point, to a decrease in its luminosity $L_{\text{BSM}}$ due to trapping as bulk emission gradually gives way to surface emission~\cite{Burrows:1990pk}.\footnote{In specific cases~\cite{Caputo:2021rux, Caputo:2022rca}, it was found that the emission of BSM particles in the trapping regime does not exactly correspond to the surface emission, but is rather dominated by an extended shell that gets farther from the centre of the PNS when the coupling is increased; moreover, it was found that the overall emission does not always follow the Stefan-Boltzmann law~\cite{Caputo:2021rux, Lai:2024mse}.} As a result, Eq.~\eqref{raff} is satisfied again for sufficiently strong couplings and the constraints from SN~1987A cover only a band in the coupling-mass parameter space of a given candidate BSM particle.
 Couplings corresponding to the lower region of such a band (and smaller) lead to the free-streaming regime while those corresponding to the upper part (and larger) lead to the trapping regime.

 Due to the complexity of the physics involved, a reliable modelling of the supernova explosion, including the PNS cooling phase, requires numerical simulations.
 Such a numerical approach is therefore also needed to verify the Raffelt criterion.
 Early support for this criterion was provided by the spherically symmetric simulations of Refs.~\cite{Burrows:1988ah, Mayle:1987as, Mayle:1989yx}.
 However, these were performed assuming that the stalled supernova shock is indeed successfully revived by neutrinos, which required the energy deposition by neutrinos into the stalled shock to be artificially increased (this modification seems essential to model spherically symmetric neutrino-driven supernovae).
 As a result, such simulations are not self-consistent, which casts doubt on the strength of evidence they provide for the Raffelt criterion~\cite{Bar:2019ifz}.
 Additionally, a recent extensive study~\cite{Fiorillo:2023frv} has questioned whether the observed neutrino signal is consistent with the predictions of the standard neutrino-driven core-collapse supernova models.
 In particular, this reference argued that the late-time events observed in K-II and BUST (Baksan) detectors are difficult to reconcile with modern spherically symmetric simulations.
 A possible solution to the need for artificial shock revival has been found in 3-dimensional simulations: it turns out that relaxing the constraint of spherical symmetry allows this to occur naturally~\cite{Lentz:2015nxa, Muller:2017hht, Burrows:2019zce, Vartanyan:2021dmy}.
 It has been hypothesized that going to 3 dimensions can also help to account for the observed late-time neutrino events, which might be associated with late-time asymmetric accretion onto the PNS~\cite{Fiorillo:2023frv}.
 However, as yet no such self-consistent 3-dimensional simulations have been performed including additional energy loss due to BSM particles.